pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/project-and-stack-management.md

 ### Deleting a stack

-When drilling into a specific stack, organization members with [sufficient permissions]({{< relref "/docs/intro/console/organization-roles#stack-deletion" >}}) have the additional option of being able to delete the stack.
-Note that this removes the stack entirely from the Pulumi Service, along with all of its update history.
+Deleting a stack removes the stack entirely from the Pulumi Service, along with all of its update history.

+To delete a stack:

+1. Navigate to **Projects** and then a specific stack.
+1. Navigate to the stack's **Settings**.
+1. Follow the instructions in the _Danger Zone_.

 ## Related Blogs